ianfoose/sock-hook/README.md

 ### SSL

-Both the API and Socket Server have the ability to use https.
+Both the API and Socket Server have the ability to use https, the same or different ssl credentials can be used for both.

-The same or different ssl credentials can be used for both.
+*NOTE:** You may pass in a file path to the certs or the 'utf-8' contents of the cert/key files.

 ```js
 var sock = require('sock-hook');